 We have two classes of stock outstanding, common stock and Class B common stock.
-On the record date, there were 135,440,811 shares of common stock and 12,129,227 shares of Class B common stock outstanding and entitled to vote.
+Our stockholders approved our two class structure in 1987.
+On the record date, there were 132,117,715 shares of common stock and 12,097,427 shares of Class B common stock outstanding and entitled to vote.